josephonifade/GMU-CS-SCHEDULER/README.md

 You'll also want to download the VSC extension **Prettier - Code formatter** by Esben Petersen.
 It's a code formatter, so if you try to run `npm start` and you get a ton of linting errors, you can right click and run "Format Document" and it should fix a lot of things.

+# Ignore the rest of this stuff and run these
+- npm install -g typescript
+- npm install -g tslint
+- npm install -g jest
+- npm install -g ts-jest

+# To compile the code just run `tsc`

 <!-- Next number: 15 -->
 ## NPM Package Explanations
 - Project dependencies